Car Accident Lawyers in Augusta

-The Annual Traffic Crash and Intersection Analysis prepared by the Augusta Planning & Development Department reported that there were 31 fatal collisions in Richmond County in 2017, the most since the 38 in 2012.
+The Annual Traffic Crash and Intersection Analysis prepared by the Augusta Planning & Development Department reported that there were 31 fatal collisions in Richmond County in 2017, the most since 2012.
 The 11,846 total collisions also included 2,390 injury collisions and 9,425 property damage only (PDO) collisions.

-Richmond County had 32 fatalities in 2017, the highest total since the 40 in 2012.
+Richmond County had 32 fatalities in 2017, the highest total since 2012.
 There were also 203 people seriously injured, which was only two years removed from the previous high of 241 in 2015.

 Richmond County had no fatal bicycle crashes and no serious injury bicycle crashes in 2017 for the second straight year, and the three fatal bicycle crashes and three serious injury bicycle crashes in 2011 were the highest of the seven-year period.